-Finding the most affordable places to live in Maine is challenging even if you're a native.
-State-wide, Maine has a median home value of $355,400.
+Finding a home that meets your needs without breaking the bank can be a serious challenge.
+State-wide, Maine has a median home value of $198,000.
 When you add in maintenance costs and property taxes, it can be difficult for many to buy and own a home.
-Because of that, we scoured the data to find the most affordable cities in Maine, looking at median home prices, cost of living, and other factors to find your best options.

-Looking for the most affordable places in Maine is a start, but you'll save even more money by working with a great agent.
 The top Maine real estate agents know the local market and where to find pockets of more affordable homes.
 They can also help negotiate a better price when you do find your dream home.

 1. Caribou